-Newly Organized Fund Risk.
-The Fund is newly organized with no operating history, and there can be no assurance that the Fund will grow to or maintain an economically viable size.
+Recently Organized Fund Risk.
+The Fund is recently organized with a limited operating history, and there can be no assurance that the Fund will grow to or maintain an economically viable size.

 DISCLOSURE OF PORTFOLIO HOLDINGS

 A complete description of the Fund's policies and procedures with respect to the disclosure of the Fund's portfolio holdings is available in the Fund's Statement of Additional Information ("SAI").